AngusP/AngusP.github.io/_posts/2016-08-02-Useful-APIs.md

 Django
 : Also a **Python** framework, more involved but sometimes easier to develop on-top-of than Flask [https://www.djangoproject.com/](https://www.djangoproject.com/)

+Ruby on Rails
+: Similar to Django but written in **Ruby** and arguably the nicer of the two.
+Has a similar batteries-included approach [http://rubyonrails.org/](http://rubyonrails.org/)

 Bootstrap
 : Easily the most popular frontend web framework, contains good HTML/CSS/JS primatives and components [http://getbootstrap.com/](http://getbootstrap.com/)